takikawa/racket-clojure/README.md

 This project is a stub for a Clojure compatibility language in Racket.

-Its primary purpose for me is to let me practice writing macros and using Racket's language extensions tools.
+Its primary purpose is to let me practice writing macros and using Racket's language extensions tools.
 If you are interested in making this usable for real purposes, feel free to send me pull requests.

+To install:

+  * `git clone git://github.com/takikawa/racket-clojure.git`
+  * `raco link -n clojure racket-clojure`

 ---